instructure/academic_benchmarks/TESTPLAN.md

     ab_handle.standards.authorities
     ```

-### Search for standards

-1. Search for some some text within standards:
+1. Now obtain a list of publications:

     ```
-    ab_handle.standards.search(query: "rectangle")
+    ab_handle.standards.publications
     ```

-    You should get back an array of standards
+### Search for standards

 1. Retrieve all standards from a certain authority
 (Indiana given in the example)

     ```
-    ab_handle.standards.search(authority: "IN")
+    ab_handle.standards.search(authority_guid: "9128B2EC-F1B9-11E5-862E-0938DC287387")
     ```

     You should get back an array of standards
-    belonging to the Indiana (IN) authority
+    belonging to the Indiana authority

-### Retrieve a specified guid

-1. Find a guid from a standard in one of the previous
+1. Retrieve all standards from a certain publication
-steps and insert it below:
+(Common Core State Standards given in the example)

     ```
-    ab_handle.standards.guid("<some-guid>">)
+    ab_handle.standards.search(authority_guid: "964E0FEE-AD71-11DE-9BF2-C9169DFF4B22")
     ```

-    Observe that the appropriate standard is returned
+    You should get back an array of standards
+    belonging to the CCSS publication

 ### Retrieve a tree of standards belonging to an Authority